 - 1. Many people extrapolate their end user experience to the more demanding scenarios. - 2.
 Almost all vendors create "specialized tools" for "different" problems (e.g. large scale backup, replication, migration), causing users to think this is the way it is.
-Despite the fact that logically, all such problems are data movement problems, and thus can be solved in a unified manner with a single universal tool. - 3.
+However, logically, problems in categories 1, 2, and 3 below are all large-scale data movement problems.
+Therefore, in principle, they could be solved in a unified manner. - 3.
 Data movement tools have not been viewed as a critical area by most IT people.
 As a result, they are seldom aware of the advances in this space.

 All such reasons result in often disappointing results or costly failures.